 - 1. Describe the strengths and weaknesses of the program faculty as currently composed.

-- 2. Show the distribution of full-time and part-time faculty in the program.

-- 3. Discuss the performance evaluation format used to review both full-time and part-time faculty.
+- 2. Discuss the performance evaluation format used to review both full-time and part-time faculty.
 How is the review process used to improve teaching?

-- 4. How have faculty availed themselves of opportunities for professional development in the following areas:
+- 3. How have faculty availed themselves of opportunities for professional development in the following areas:

 - a.
 Curriculum development

 - b.
 Pedagogy

 - c.
 Scholarship

 - d.
 Technology

 - e.
 Diversity and Inclusion

 - f.
 Leadership

-- 5. How are new faculty mentored?
+- 4. How are new faculty mentored?

-- Briefly describe the professional, scholarly and service activities of the faculty, and attach a current curriculum vita for each faculty member.

-J. Student Recruitment, Retention and Advisement
+J. Any Student Recruitment Activities, Retention and Advisement

-- 1. Describe student recruitment initiatives (freshman, transfer, graduate) for the program. - Are students who enter the program prepared for the level of intellectual work (e.g. writing, critical thinking skills) required?
+- 1. Describe student recruitment initiatives (freshman, transfer, graduate) for the program. - 2.
+Are students who enter the program prepared for the level of intellectual work (e.g. writing, critical thinking skills) required?
 Discuss this separately for undergraduates and graduates if both programs are included in the review. - 3.
-Describe on-going student involvement with the program that is not course specific) e.g. mentoring, committee work, assistantships.)

-- 4. What kind of advisement processes are in place for the following areas: - a.
+Describe on-going student involvement with the program that is not course specific) e.g. mentoring, committee work, assistantships.) - 4.
+What kind of advisement processes are in place for the following areas: - a.
 Undergraduate course work in the program. - b.
 Undergraduate course work in other disciplines (if appropriate). - c.
 Opportunities for experiential learning and high impact practices (e.g., internship, fieldwork, service learning, research). - d.
 Potential post-baccalaureate graduate or professional studies. - e.
 Post-baccalaureate job placement. - f.
 Graduate course work in the program. - g.
 Additional graduate or post-graduate studies and employment. - h.
 Employment for students while in the graduate program - i.
 Describe retention strategies and dropout intervention. - j.
-How does the program work with the Office of Career Services or other University-wide student service department? - k.
+How does the program work with the Office of Career Services or other Universitywide student service department? - k.
 Describe the relationship between the Program and the University's Writing and Learning Centers.